Other Projects Application Form

 Notes for applicants.

-Applicants are encouraged to use this form when applying for funds.
-However, applications may be made by post to Mr G A Smart, Honorary Secretary, 10 Cullin Park Grove, Strathaven, Lanarkshire, ML10 6EN to whom all correspondence should be addressed.
+Applicants should use this form when applying for funds.
+All other correspondance should be addressed to Mr G A Smart, Honorary Secretary, 10 Cullin Park Grove, Strathaven, Lanarkshire, ML10 6EN or by e-mail to email@example.com .

 The Elgar Society has many calls upon its finances.
-These come in various forms, some of which are regular annual outgoings e.g. the subvention to the Birthplace and the provision of the Society’s News and Journal; others are the result of suggestions and ideas that are brought through the membership or from outside organisations.
+These come in various forms, some of which are regular annual outgoings e.g. the provision of the Society’s News and Journal; others are the result of suggestions and ideas that are brought through the membership or from outside organisations.
 In order to ensure that proposals for funding of new projects are given due consideration, the following criteria must be satisfied.

 All activities should primarily be focused upon the Society’s agreed objectives of: